Lift at low Reynolds number: Elastohydrodynamic lift in external flow

 This sequence is indeed also possible in the configuration of an unbounded Poiseuille flow where a particle is surrounded by different shear rates on both sides, except when it is located on the central line of the flow.
 This situation can create an asymmetry in the deformation patterns along the flow direction, making thus possible the appearance of a net lift force.
 Notably, while in the soft-lubrication framework the creation of a gap resembling that of the Reynolds slider makes it intuitive the sign of the lift force, the deformation arising on both sides of the particle leads to a less clear situation.

 Indeed, several scenarii have been predicted.
-For a drop in a 2D parabolic flow, \textcite{chan79,leal80} have predicted that a drop would migrate outward for a viscosity ratio $0.71 \lesssim \lambda \lesssim 11.35$ but towards the central line for other values of $\lambda$.
+For a drop in a 2D parabolic flow, \citet{chan79} and \citet{leal80} have predicted that a drop would migrate outward for a viscosity ratio $0.71 \lesssim \lambda \lesssim 11.35$ but towards the central line for other values of $\lambda$.
 For an axisymmetric Poiseuille flow, the interval for outward migration becomes $0.56 \lesssim \lambda \lesssim 10.2$.

-Theoretical and numerical studies on vesicles have shown that vesicles apparently behave differently: \textcite{kaoui08} ran 2D numerical simulations of vesicles with $\lambda=1$ and evidenced inward migration at almost constant velocity along the trajectory but at the very end, when the particle meets the central line. \textcite{danker09} confirmed these results through a theoretical approach valid in the small deformation approximation.
+Theoretical and numerical studies on vesicles have shown that vesicles apparently behave differently: \citet{kaoui08} ran 2D numerical simulations of vesicles with $\lambda=1$ and evidenced inward migration at almost constant velocity along the trajectory but at the very end, when the particle meets the central line. \citet{danker09} confirmed these results through a theoretical approach valid in the small deformation approximation.
 For all $\lambda$ such that a tank-treading motion takes place, an inward migration is predicted.
 A tentative physical argumentation in favor of this migration has been given in this article, which is reported in Fig. \ref{fig:danker}.
-Similarly, \textcite{helmy82} theoretically showed that capsules migrate towards the centerline, in the limit of small deformation (small capillary number).
+Similarly, \citet{helmy82} theoretically showed that capsules migrate towards the centerline, in the limit of small deformation (small capillary number).

-\textcite{farutin13,farutin14} performed more systematic theoretical studies for a 3D, axisymmetric flow.
+\citet{farutin13,farutin14} performed more systematic theoretical studies for a 3D, axisymmetric flow.
 They revealed a much more complex situation, for a vesicle of given reduced volume $\nu=0.9$.
 The behaviour strongly depends on the capillary number $Ca$ and on the viscosity ratio $\lambda$.
 For $\lambda=1$, vesicles migrate towards the center at high capillary number, at a constant velocity but in the vicinity of the center.
 This situation corresponds to the case most easily studied by theory as a stationary shape can be considered (due to large $Ca$), as in \cite{danker09,farutin13}.
 At lower $Ca$, \textit{i.e.} when the particle has no time to adjust its shape to the surrounding local flow before being advected further, an equilibrium position away from the center is found.
 For larger viscosity contrasts, outward motion is observed at large $Ca$ whereas metastability was observed at smaller $Ca$, the vesicle migrating outward or toward a position close to (but not on) the center, depending on its initial position.